For more blog posts go to: https://digitalbloggers.com/articles/elysiumspassage

 ‘Then, to take this reasoning to the next step, how can your body in the hospital know its relationship with its spirit body.
 It doesn’t – at least not on its own.
 Each cell, each organ and each body is a holon on to itself that is a part contained in a more inclusive holon; the cell in the organ, the organ in the body, and the body in the spirit.
 In turn, the spirit is part of a larger dynamic of holons within the spheres of the cosmos.

 ‘And yet, mysteriously, each part contains the imprint of the whole within it, as illustrated by the whole holographic image appearing in any isolated part of the hologram.
 In this way each cell has the information of what it is contained in, be it the whole of the organ, body or spirit.
-And so the communication flows continues such that what is occurring in the thoughts of the mind is sensed by each cell.
+And so the communication continues to flow such that what is occurring in the thoughts of the mind is sensed by each cell.
 When the mind is not at ease, the cells can become dis-eased, cancer being one such pathology.

 ‘As an example of this interconnectivity,’ he continued, ‘we may examine the hologram of a human figurine and see the whole figure in any supposedly isolated part, even within a finger.
 We may even consider the whole Multiverse as being holographic in nature.
 That’s why it may be said that God is never far from us because the Source’s divine energy has been extended to all creation through the light forms that manifest and re-manifest within God’s thoughts for all eternity.
 And so, as we discussed yesterday, nothing can be isolated from the only true Source which extends into all creation, not even humanity when it mistakenly believes itself to be separate.